1. Overview of Gunsens

 Using The Alert Tab Bar:

-When an alert is selected, either from the History screen or the Map, the app navigates to the Details screen, where the Alert Tab Bar provides tools for managing tasks related to that specific location.
+When an alert is selected, either from the Alerts screen or the Map, the app opens the Alert Tab Bar which provides tools for managing Scenes (as in "crime scenes") related to a specific location.

-If the alert was triggered by the SOS Panic Button, the Details screen shows the member's photo, location, and contact information.
+If the alert was triggered by the SOS Button, the Scenes screen shows the member's photo, and GPS location.
+Swipe horizontally to switch betwen all the Scenes at this GPS location.

-Tap the Text Emergency Contacts button to notify previously designated familly members and friends of the threatened person about the emergency.
+Tap the Text Emergency Contacts button to notify the victim's previously designated emergency contacts.

-To comment on a specific threat, tap the Comments item on the Alert Tab Bar.
+To comment on a Scene, tap the Comments item on the Alert Tab Bar.
 To include an image with your comment, use the media button within the text input box.

 Fig. 3-7 Comments with images.

-Tap on the Bodycam item to start a livestream related to the current alert.
+Tap on the Bodycam item to start a livestream related to the current Scene.
 Tap again to stop the livestream.
+NOTE: This feature requires an installed SOS Button, and you must be within a 1 mile radius of the Scene.

-To view all the live and saved videos associated with the current alert, tap on the Viewing item and swipe up-down, TikTok-style.
+To view all the live and saved videos associated with the current Scene, tap on the Videos item and swipe up-down, TikTok-style.

 Fig. 3-9 Viewing live and saved videos, TikTok-style.

-To get directions to the location of an alert, tap the Directions item on the Alert Tab Bar.
+To get directions to the Scene, tap the Directions item on the Alert Tab Bar.

 Fig. 3-10 Route to a threat.